masoud-maghsoudi/python-hackerrank/README.md

 # hackerrank-python
-These are my code submission in hackerrank when I was learning Python.
+These are my code submissions in Hackerrank when I was learning Python.

+Feel free to test them out.